rsm-gh/akbl/README.md

 Even if the features was really nice, I do not have the time to maintain them.
 I'd better spend the few time that I have in the software it self.

+# About & Credits

+This software is the work of libre software hakers of the GNU/Linux community.
+It do not depends of any corporation and its code is licensed GPL3.

+### AKBL

+* Rafael Senties Martinelli

+AKBL is a software based on PyAlienFX.
+I mostly created new addons, improved the software architecture, removed all the privative content, and fixed some bugs.
+Now days AKBL is like 98% different from pyAlienFX but the code/concept that allows communicating with the hardware stills the same.

+## PyALienFX

+* Ledjfou125
+* LightHash
+* Corp
+* Niai

+As far as I know pyAlienFX is not maintained anymore.
+They made work the project for some years and at the start they got inspired from AlienFX lite.

+## AlienFX Lite

+* Wattos

+I have no information about AlienFX Lite, but in any case Wattos was the first hacker to understand the USB communication and to make some code to work with.
+Definitely the most important work since DELL engineers have never help us.